Lloyd Center: 1988–2021: Renovations, decline and foreclosure

 Glimcher Realty Trust sold 60% of the center to Blackstone Real Estate Partners in 2010 after a deal to sell the entire mall fell through the year before.
 Lloyd Center was sold by Glimcher to Cypress Equities Real Estate Investment Management in June 2013.

-In February 2014, it was announced that Nordstrom would be closing its Lloyd Center store effective January 10, 2015.
+In February 2014, Nordstrom announced it would be closing its Lloyd Center store effective January 10, 2015.
+That year, the foster youth nonprofit organization Project Lemonade moved into the mall.

-An 18-month, $50 million renovation began in March 2015, alongside the closure of the Regal 8 cinema.
+An 18-month, $50 million renovation began in March 2015, alongside the closure of Regal Lloyd Mall 8.
 Entrances to the mall were made more pedestrian-friendly and the central space was reconfigured with a spiral staircase.
 The changes were in part a response to the increasing population of the Lloyd District from newly constructed apartment buildings.

-The Sears store in 2017.
-It closed in 2018.